-I am highly satisfied with the tattoo machine; it runs smoothly, quiet, no vibration, and all my clients love the work that can be done.
-I use a wireless battery that frees me from all cables and works excellent on my wand packer.
+I am highly satisfied with the tattoo machine; it runs smoothly, quiet, no vibration, and all my clients love the work done with it.
+I use a wireless battery that frees me from power-supply cords.

 I was at the factory and saw firsthand how Franco does his businessâ€”all staff members keep the highest standards of honesty and professionalism, and I want to be associated with this and do my best not to fail the team.